Maria Feodorovna (Dagmar of Denmark): Tsarevna of Russia

 Maria rarely interfered with politics, preferring to devote her time and energies to her family, charities, and the more social side of her position.
 She had also seen the student protests of Kiev and St. Petersburg in the 1860s, and when police were beating students, the students cheered on Maria Feodorovna to which she replied, "They were quite loyal, they cheered me.
 Why do you allow the police to treat them so brutally?"
 Her one exception to official politics was her militant anti-German sentiment because of the annexation of Danish territories by Prussia in 1864, a sentiment also expressed by her sister, Alexandra.
 Prince Gorchakov remarked about that policy that "it is our belief, that Germany will not forget that both in Russia and in England a Danish Princess has her foot on the steps of the throne".

-Maria arranged the marriage between her brother George I of Greece and her cousin-in-law Olga Constantinovna of Russia.
-When George visited St. Petersburg in 1867, she contrived to have George spend time with Olga.
-She convinced Olga's parents of her brother's suitability.
-In a letter, her father Christian IX of Denmark praised her for her shrewd arranging of the marriage: "Where in the world have you, little rogue, ever learned to intrigue so well, since you have worked hard on your uncle and aunt, who were previously decidedly against a match of this kind."
+In 1873, Maria, Alexander, and their two eldest sons made a journey to the United Kingdom.
+The imperial couple and their children were entertained at Marlborough House by the Prince and Princess of Wales.
+The royal sisters Maria and Alexandra delighted London society by dressing alike at social gatherings.
+The following year, Maria and Alexander welcomed the Prince and Princess of Wales to St. Petersburg; they had come for the wedding of the Prince's younger brother, Alfred, to Grand Duchess Maria Alexandrovna, daughter of Tsar Alexander II and the sister of the tsarevich.

+Maria and her family were targeted in an assassination attempt on the Tsar in February 1880, but which saw the Imperial family survive through a failure to arrive on time for dinner.
 Maria's relationship with her father-in-law, Alexander II, deteriorated because she did not accept his second marriage to Catherine Dolgorukov.
 She refused to allow her children to visit their grandfather's second wife and his legitimized bastards, which caused Alexander's anger.
 She confided in Sophia Tolstaya that "there were grave scenes between me and the Sovereign, caused by my refusal to let my children to him."
 At a Winter Palace reception in February 1881, she refused to kiss Catherine and only gave Catherine her hand to kiss.
 Alexander II was furious and chastised his daughter-in-law: "Sasha is a good son, but you – you have no heart".

-In 1873, Maria, Alexander, and their two eldest sons made a journey to the United Kingdom.
-The imperial couple and their children were entertained at Marlborough House by the Prince and Princess of Wales.
-The royal sisters Maria and Alexandra delighted London society by dressing alike at social gatherings.
-The following year, Maria and Alexander welcomed the Prince and Princess of Wales to St. Petersburg; they had come for the wedding of the Prince's younger brother, Alfred, to Grand Duchess Maria Alexandrovna, daughter of Tsar Alexander II and the sister of the tsarevich.